Alpina B7 (G12): B7 Exclusive Edition

 The B7 Exclusive Edition is a special edition model developed for the Canadian market.
 Introduced in 2018, the Exclusive Edition has significant changes over the standard B7 those being black chrome elements and badging on the exterior, deep black 21-inch Alpina Classic multi-spoke alloy wheels, black chrome exhaust tips and the choice of three exterior colours; Frozen Black, Frozen Grey and Black Sapphire metallic.
 The interior is upholstered in BMW Individual Merino leather with contrast stitching.
 Other changes to the interior include Alpina floor mats, Alpina embossed head rests and a special metallic plaque on the centre console signifying the car's production number.
 Other modifications and performance remain the same as a standard B7.
 Only 7 units of each of the three colours would be produced making the total production count to 21 cars.
 The B7 Exclusive Edition is sold through BMW Canada.

-Facelift (2019–present)
+Facelift (2019–2022)

 The facelift model of the B7, based on facelift 750Li was unveiled on 11 February 2019.
 The power band of the engine is improved, with a power output of 608 PS between 5,500 and 6,500 rpm and the maximum 590 lbft torque now being available from 2,000 rpm.
 The car can accelerate from 0–100 km/h in 3.6 seconds whilst the top speed is 330 km/h.
 The 0–200 km/h acceleration has improved and is now achieved in 11.7 seconds instead of 12.5 seconds.
 The car was presented to the public at the 2019 Geneva Motor Show and deliveries began in July of the same year.